MathiasDecrock/ValheimMods/SeedTotem/Package/README.md

 Graphical

-    Glow lines color: Color of the glowing lines on the Seed Totem (default: green) Glow light color: Color of the light from the Seed totem (default: green) Glow light intensity: Intensity of the light from the Seed totem (default: 3) Glow flare color: Color of the light flare from the Seed totem (default: green)
+    Glow lines color: Color of the glowing lines on the Seed totem (default: green) Glow light color: Color of the light from the Seed totem (default: green) Glow light intensity: Intensity of the light from the Seed totem (default: 3) Glow flare color: Color of the light flare from the Seed totem (default: green)